stassa/thelma/README.md

 The existentially quantified variables in a metarule range over the set of predicate symbols including a) the predicate symbol of the target predicate, b) each of the predicate symbols of predicates in the background knowledge and c) any symbols invented during learning.
-In the anbn experiment, the predicate symbol of the target predicate is `'S'`, the predicate symbols of the background knowledge are `'A'` and `'B'` and `'S_1'` is the predicate symbol of an invented predicate.
+In the a^nb^n experiment, the predicate symbol of the target predicate is `'S'`, the predicate symbols of the background knowledge are `'A'` and `'B'` and `'S_1'` is the predicate symbol of an invented predicate.